bkatzung/kcsg-kartra-pages/readme.txt

 = 0.0.3 =
 * Added internationalization support
+* Changed blank, script, and cache modes in the user interface to be WordPress, Kartra Live, and Kartra Download to be more clear and less technical
+* Changed script/live mode to cache a custom, second-stage page loader instead of using a mostly-stock, first-stage embed script
 * Removed unused post support (since it only works for pages)

 = 0.0.2 =